-If you haven’t already heard the news from the Disney lover in your life yet, the happiest company on earth has come to a device near you in the form of a new streaming service.
+If you haven’t already heard the news from the Disney lover in your life yet, content from the “happiest company on Earth” is now available on a device near you — in the form of a streaming service.

 Expectations and excitement levels have been high for this one, and we know that many Clark readers are contemplating adding this service to their streaming options.
 That’s why we’ve taken some time to research some of the questions you may have about this new service.